2018 Distinguished Alumni Awards Dinner

 Catherine McAuley Award

 This award, named for the founder of the Sisters of Mercy, is reserved for an individual or group who, through their selfless service to those in need, reflect the values and spirituality of Catherine McAuley.
+Catherine McAuley had a strong commitment to service.
+She recognized there were many people in need, and was determined to make a difference.
+She spent her inheritance in creating a home for women and children where they could find shelter and education, and later founded the Sisters of Mercy.

 Emerging Leader Award